Macrometacorp/docs/docs/search/patterns.md

 #### Comparing Strings

 The examples in the previous subsection were purely based on numeric values.
 However, range comparisons can be made on strings using the standard comparison operators as well as the `IN_RANGE()` function.
-Before running such string comparison identity search Analyzer has to be defined by invoking the CURL command shown in Listing 2.
+Before running such string comparison identity search Analyzer has to be defined by invoking the cURL command shown in Listing 2.
 For example, the following query selects all the hotel names which start with Apex until (exclusive of) hotel names which start with the letter D.

 ```sql
 FOR review IN sample1_view1